Updated at 9:20 a.m. ET on November 7, 2019.

 “On arriving at the hotel they discovered that his High Nibs had registered.
 After locating his room this Committee was received [...] in Miller's room.
 Miller was in the bath-tub with a Sazerac cocktail in one hand, a Ramos gin fizz in the other, and a[n] Ojen cocktail in his shaving cup.
 He seemed to become acclimated almost immediately.”

 A few months later, the 18th Amendment and the Volstead Act brought a prompt end to such tales.
 Anticipating financial ruin when it became clear that Prohibition would not be repealed immediately, the Gelpis left the liquor industry and went into candy-making.
 Less than a year later in 1920, Paul Gelpi passed away at the age of 72.
-In an unsuccessful attempt to revitalize her father’s liquor dynasty after the repeal of Prohibition in the mid 1930s, Paul’s daughter, Vivian, would wax romantic about her grandfather sailing heroically into the port of New Orleans on a clipper ship from Barcelona, a hull filled to the brim with rare and coveted wines.
+In an unsuccessful attempt to revitalize his father’s liquor dynasty after the repeal of Prohibition in the mid 1930s, Paul’s son, Vivian, would wax romantic about his grandfather sailing heroically into the port of New Orleans on a clipper ship from Barcelona, a hull filled to the brim with rare and coveted wines.*